Storm Petrels of The Petrel Station

 Scientific name: Pelagodroma marina

-At times they can be swirling around the boat alongside the New Zealand Storm Petrels, with dozens of storm petrels gathering together — one of the real joys of being offshore on The Petrel Station seabird tours.
+At times they can be swirling around the boat alongside the New Zealand Storm Petrels, with dozens of storm petrels gathered together which is an absolute pleasure to watch.

 Wilson’s Storm Petrel